Skip to content

 The agent now knows which Exchange to query for TechCrunch content.
 The supported_profiles field tells the agent that this Exchange supports news-specific metadata extensions.

 The agent sends a ResourceQuery to the Exchange with its identity in the Requester message.
-This is the v1.0 replacement for CoMP’s AISystem — it carries identity, scopes, signature, and optional delegation in a single envelope.
+This is the v1.0 replacement for CoMP’s AISystem — it carries identity, scopes, and optional delegation in a single envelope.
+The request is authenticated separately by an RFC 9421 HTTP Message Signature in the HTTP headers, not by a field in the message body.

 POST https://exchange.ssp-alpha.com/ramp/v1/ramp.v1.ExchangeService/DiscoverResources